Pet insurance for pre-existing conditions

-Discover your options for insuring your pet with a pre-existing condition.
+Discover your options for getting pet insurance that will cover pets with pre-existing conditions.

 What is a pre-existing condition?